Mazen Sinokrot

-Mazen Sinokrot (مازن سنقرط) is a Palestinian businessman who founded Sinokrot Global Group established in 1982.
+Mazen Sinokrot (مازن سنقرط; born 30 November 1954) is a Palestinian businessman who founded Sinokrot Global Group established in 1982.

 Family and early life

 Mazen was born in East Jerusalem on 30 November 1954.
 In 1980, Sinokrot received a BSC in Industrial Engineering and Production Management with honors from The University of Nottingham in the United Kingdom.

 Business career

 Sinokrot is the founder of Sinokrot Holding, the leading family owned business in Palestine with regard to investment size and number of employees.
 SGG focuses its investments in Food and Agro-Industries, Agriculture, Tourism and Hospitality, Trade and Consumable products, and Information Technology.

 He led the national effort to establish a number of private sector institutions including the Federation of Industries which he chaired for a full term.
 He was the founder and first chairman of the Palestine Trade Center (Paltrade), and continues to serve on the boards of a number of these institutions.
 He also serves on the boards of foundations that promote youth development, public participation and social responsibility, he is the chairman of the EFE, a member of the board of trustees of Al-Quds University, a member of the board of Al-Quds chamber of commerce and industry.
 Sinokrot serves on the board of directors of the Palestine Investment Fund and has along with the PIF and other Jerusalem entities and leading individuals, who like him are residents of Jerusalem, established the first holding company, Al-Quds Holding, to serve the area.
 He is also the chairman of the Palestine British Business Council.